 “… all the stable nuclei have more neutrons than protons (or equal numbers), and the heavier nuclei are increasingly neutron-rich.”
 (Marburger, 2011) p254

-Folded quark strings will be compact and nearly spheres, as observed, but larger nuclei may need more neutrons to avoid fold-back loci that happen to make protons adjacent.
+Closed quark strings will be compact and nearly spheres, as observed, but larger nuclei may need more neutrons to avoid fold-back loci that happen to make protons adjacent.
 In this nuclear evolution certain shapes will be more stable:

 “Nuclei with either protons or neutron equal to certain “magic” numbers (2, 8, 20, 28, 50, 82, 126) are particularly stable.”
 (Marburger, 2011) p253

-If atomic nuclei are folded quark strings, those with a “magic” number of nucleons will be more stable because they form the symmetric shapes that gave rise to magic numbers in the first place.
+If atomic nuclei are closed quark strings, those with a magic number of nucleons are more stable because they form the symmetric shapes that gave rise to magic numbers in the first place.